-We agreed to file this registration statement with the SEC for the benefit of the selling stockholders.
+We paid a portion of the e-pay purchase price by issuing to the selling stockholders 2,497,504 shares of our common stock and notes that they may convert, or we may redeem under certain circumstances, for an additional 647,282 shares of our common stock.
 The shares are being registered to permit public secondary trading of the shares.
-The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may offer the shares for resale from time to time.
+The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may offer the shares for resale from time to time